johnnyfreeman/revolver/README.md

 Revolver uses [Grunt](http://gruntjs.com/) and a few Grunt plugins to automatically compile the CoffeeScript to JS, minify, and create a source map for each JS file.
 To install these tools you must have [Node](http://nodejs.org/) and [NPM](https://npmjs.org/) installed on your machine.

-To install Grunt and plugins, open Terminal (*nix or Mac) or Powershell (Windows) and run:
+To install Grunt and plugins, open Terminal (*nix or Mac) or Powershell (Windows), and run:

 ```shell
 npm install